 There is no public transportation for the Icefields Parkway.
 The Icefields Parkway (Hwy 93N) runs from Lake Louise north to Jasper.
 You can book a tour from one of the local companies such as Brewster or Sundog Tours.

 Walking In Jasper

 The town site of Jasper is navigable by foot, it spans a few kilometers with a central downtown.
 Many of the accommodation options are within easy walking distance of the shops and restaurants.
 Make a stop at the Jasper Information center to pick up a brochure and map to get orientated with the town and it’s attractions.
 The only way to get to some of the trails and attractions such as Maligne Canyon and Miette Hotsprings is to book a tour or hire a taxi.
 Jasper does not have a public transportation system.
-The Discovery Trail wraps around the perimeter of the Jasper townsite and makes for a nice way to explore some of the surrounding nature.
+The Discovery Trail wraps around the perimeter of the Jasper townsite and makes for a nice way to explore some of the surrounding nature on foot.
 It can be accessed from several points around town.